-The Finance Committee of the Board of Directors will be pleased to receive your chapter, region without chapter's application for Regional Development Funding.
+The Director of Finance at Home Office will be pleased to receive your chapter, region without chapter's application for Regional Development Funding.
 In addition to the basic funding of \$2 per member, chapters/regions without chapters may apply for extra funding up to \$4 per member for local initiatives.

-New to Regional Development Funding: Assembly of leaders members and consultation representatives may approach their interest groups for potential coverage to apply for funding to assist in the reimbursement of Friday night accommodation to attend the AGM.
+New to Regional Development Funding: Assembly of leaders, members and consultation representatives may approach their interest groups for potential coverage to apply for funding to assist in the reimbursement of Friday night accommodation to attend the AGM.